TryoenJ/Defi-IA/README.md

 The aim of the project is to accurately predict the price of a hotel room for a given night, taking into account various factors such as the location of the hotel, the language spoken by the person requesting the room, or the date of the request.

-To explain our work for this project, you will find different scripts: <br />
+Different scripts compose this project : <br />

 * *train.py* : This script is used to train a XGBoost model using either OneHotEncoder or Classical TargetEncoder or Smooth TargetEncoder for categorical encoding and provides the computational time of the process.
 TargetEncoder function of category_encoders was used for Classical Target Encoding, where two parameters (min_samples_leaf and smoothing) can be tuned to add smoothing.
 A TargetEncoderSmooth class was written for TargetEncoder with smoothing weight=10, based on Max Halford idea.
 The model can be fine-tuned using GridSearch or trained with pre-selected best parameters obtained with GridSearch.
 Two plots are generated in ./results_store directory, which represent respectively observed prices versus predicted prices and residuals versus predicted prices. <br />